 - There is only one notable surviving character from the previous MGS games who never shows up: Nastasha Romanenko.

 - "Bright Side of the Moon", the finale of season 1, features returning characters from every earlier episode.

 - "What's New Beelzebub", the finale of season 2, features the return of everybody from the last two seasons.

-- From the sound of things, "The City that Dares Not Sleep", the season 3 finale, features the season's only appearance of Sybil, Abe, Mr. Featherly, Satan, and the only seasonal appearance of Jurgen outside of the Astral Projection in The Tomb of Sammun-Mak.
+- "The City that Dares Not Sleep", the season 3 finale, features the season's only appearance of Sybil, Abe, Mr. Featherly, and Satan.

 - Rusty Galloway, one of Cole's partners from way earlier in game, shows up briefly in the final case.

 - Mass Effect 3 lets you re-recruit Liara and Ashley / Kaidan, who were in the second game but either had their own stuff to do or refused to work with Cerberus.
 Kirrahe, Dr Michel, Jenna (the undercover C-Sec agent), Engineer Adams, Balak, the Rachni Queen and other NPCs also make reappearances (assuming they're still alive).